 Unlike the continuous flow in one direction of direct current (DC), alternating current continuously reverses the flow of electrons.
 Imagine the lazy river model constantly changing direction.
 The electrons first flow one way, slow, reverse, and rush the other way.
 The electric supply to your home goes through 60 cycles per second.
 Our lazy river model begins to defy imagination at this rate of change.
 You can think of electrons as virtually weightless, unlike all the water and rafts in a lazy river.
 Electrons are quite capable of reversing direction very quickly.

-The flow of electrons through a wire might be apparent from the glow of a light bulb.
+Energy Transfer The flow of electrons through a wire might be apparent from the glow of a light bulb.
 As electrons squeeze through a resistive part of the circuit, the wire heats up transferring energy to heat and light.
 Other things are happening outside the wire.
 Hold a compass near a wire in which current is flowing, and the needle is pulled away from North.
 Whenever an electric current flows, a magnetic field develops around the wire.
 Stop the flow, and the field collapses.

 Wrap this conductor into a coil, and the magnetic field is intensified.
 Add an iron core, and a magnet is born.
 A continuous flow supports a useful magnetic field, capable of pushing the rotor of a motor or the lever of a switch.
 Again we notice a transfer of energy, this time from electric current flow to some mechanical motion.
 Energy transfer doesn’t stop there.